tscircuit/kicad-mod-converter/README.md

  */
 ```

-You can also output "kicad json", an intermediary JSON format that more closely resembles the origina kicad sexpr.
+You can also output "kicad json", an intermediary JSON format that more closely resembles the original kicad sexpr.

 ```ts
 import { parseKicadModToKicadJson } from "kicad-mod-converter"